kolektiv/kolektiv.github.io/_posts/2011-09-01-orchard-host.md

 Those lines are the same in both methods (except for the name of the descriptor instance which is passed in &mdash; these lines were taken from `CreateSetupContext`).

 Now we're getting to the critical part of the shell architecture.
-First of all, ww create a `ShellBlueprint`, by calling `Compose` on our `_compositionStrategy` instance, passing in our settings and the descriptor that we've just created or acquired.
-Whatis that actually creating at this point?
+First of all, we create a `ShellBlueprint`, by calling `Compose` on our `_compositionStrategy` instance, passing in our settings and the descriptor that we've just created or acquired.
+What is that actually creating at this point?
 To find out, we'll have a quick glance in to **ShellBuilders/CompositionStrategy.cs** which is where we find `CompositionStrategy`, the implementation of `ICompositionStrategy` in use here.

 The `Compose` method looks like this: